2020 Annapolis County Volunteer Recipients

 Please note: Although the nomination was made in Val's and Charlie's name, they both wish to express that this award is for all the staff at the Milford House.

 Charlie started working at Milford House in the late 1980's.
-Valarie first started working at the front desk and managing the dining room of the Milford House more than 10 years ago.
-During the fires at Milford House, both times, the Milford Area Community Hall had been home to, and helped, with many of the events and meals for the guests at Milford House; keeping things moving forward and onward without a glitch.
+Val first started working at the front desk and managing the dining room of the Milford House more than 10 years ago.
+During the fires at Milford House, both times, the Milford Area Community Hall hosted and helped with many of the events and meals for the guests at Milford House; keeping things moving forward and onward without a glitch.
 Both Charlie and Val have always been supportive and helpful when they can for this reason.
-A few years ago, Val and Charlie offered up the facilities at the Milford House to the Milford & Area Community Assn. for a Harvest Fest fundraising dinner.
+A few years ago, Val and Charlie offered up the facilities at the Milford House to the Milford & Area Community Assoc. for a Harvestfest fundraising dinner.
 They donated to the community event the full use of the dining room and kitchen facilities at no cost, also offering up anything in the cupboards and fridges that could be used or needed to prepare the meal.
 The most inspirational moment from that Harvestfest was after closing those doors that Saturday, after a long exhausting season, and in the midst of her own health concerns, Val was there, sleeves rolled up and digging in to help and serve the guests with a smile and joke.
-In the spring Val and Charlie are a big help during the Milford Hall’s Maplefest dinner.
+In the spring, Val and Charlie are a big help during the Milford Hall’s Maplefest dinner.
 They have donated meals and overnight stays at Milford House to be raffled at the event, helping the Hall to maintain its own facility.
 Outside of their Milford life, they donate their support to other organizations and fundraisers and have helped people out in personal financial situations throughout the years.
-Quick to lend a hand, make phone calls and help to organize--they have been there.
+Quick to lend a hand, make phone calls and help to organize--they have always been there.
 The Milford area is so very lucky to have wonderful people around like Val and Charlie.

 Annapolis Valley Exhibition